The Celtic Renaissance: When Europe Rediscovered its Ancestral Roots

 FAQ

-What is the Celtic Renaissance?
+What is the Celtic Revival?

 What are the main areas of influence of Celtic culture in modern Europe?